datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 The intended solution, as stated by the challenge author on Discord, is to leverage the only register (`rdi`) that is not reset [before shellcode execution] to navigate the labyrinth with `stat`.

-> I just assumed all registers were reset when I created my initial solve; checking the last 16 allocations seemed easy enough.
+> I assumed all registers were reset when I created my initial solve; checking the last 16 allocations seemed easy enough.

 The nested loops in the challenge binary creates 10 arrays, each with 16 elements, one of which is a pointer (randomly selected) to the next array.  `rdi` points the first array; the last array has a pointer to the in-memory flag: